Using the Library – postgraduate coursework students

 Managing what you find

-You can borrow unlimited items from any of our six libraries using your Campus Card, and use OneSearch to request to pick up any item at your preferred library location.
+You can borrow unlimited items from any of our five libraries using your Campus Card, and use OneSearch to request to pick up any item at your preferred library location.

 - Requesting and recommending items